-Summer vacation planning is well underway for many Americans, and there are few better ways to see the country than driving along U.S. highways and byways.
+Summer vacation planning is underway for many Americans, and there are few better ways to see the country than driving along U.S. highways and byways.

-While most of us automatically choose to drive our own car on a road trip — another option that can save a bundle of money by serving as both transportation and lodging is the all-American recreational vehicle.
+While most of us automatically choose to drive our own car on a road trip, another option that can save a bundle of money by serving as both transportation and lodging is the all-American recreational vehicle.
 RVs can be rented for cheap — sometimes as little as $1 per day — if you know where to look.

 Yes, it’s true.
 They’re called relocation deals.

-In exchange for allowing you to use the vehicle at a rock-bottom rate, RV and car companies make use of you as a cheap labor to deliver their vehicles to specified destinations.
+Relocations deals are when, in exchange for allowing you to use a vehicle at a rock-bottom rate, RV and car rental companies make use of you as cheap labor to deliver their vehicles to specified destinations.

 Other costs to weigh